wizos/awesome-stars-eryajf/README.md

 *   [onebone/compose-collapsing-toolbar](https://github.com/onebone/compose-collapsing-toolbar) - A simple implementation of collapsing toolbar for Jetpack Compose

-*   [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Powerful image toolbox with width/height selection, filters applying, SVG to image convertion, cropping, EXIF editing, quality and output image type picking and batch processing feature.
+*   [T8RIN/ImageToolbox](https://github.com/T8RIN/ImageToolbox) - 🖼️ Image toolbox is the app which based on modern tech stack using Clean Architecture.
+It has features like filters applying, cropping, EXIF editing, quality and output image type picking and tons of another options

 *   [TwidereProject/TwidereX-Android](https://github.com/TwidereProject/TwidereX-Android) - Next generation of Twidere for Android